Japanese carpentry

-Carpentry was first developed more than a millennium ago in Japan.
-It has been involved in the construction of a wide variety of structures, such as temples, dwellings, and tea houses, as well as furniture, with the use of few nails.
+Japanese carpentry is carpentry in Japan, which was first developed in the 12th century.
+It was influenced by Chinese architectural styles but its techniques have evolved independently due to differences in earthquakes and climate.
+It is characterized by the use of wooden joints and almost no nails.
+It has been involved in the construction of a wide variety of structures, such as temples, dwellings, and tea houses, as well as furniture.

+The style of Japanese carpentry and its prominent use of wood was developed in part from the constraints of the hot and humid Japanese climate.
+For example, traditional houses are raised to let air move beneath and around them.

 Schools of carpentry

 Though there is a core practice shared by all Japanese carpenters, defined by a vocabulary of tools and joints and a method of working, a carpenter will typically identify with one of four distinct carpentry professions. (宮大工, Miyadaiku) practice the construction of Japanese shrines and temples, and are renowned for their use of elaborate wooden joints and the fact that the buildings they construct are frequently found among the world's longest surviving wooden structures.
 Teahouse and residential carpenters, known as (数寄屋大工, sukiya-daiku), are famed for their delicate aesthetic constructions using natural materials and carefully scribed joinery.
 Furniture makers are known as (指し物師, sashimono-shi), and interior finishing carpenters, who build (障子, shōji) and (欄間, ranma), are termed (建具屋, tateguya).

 Though it is rare to find a sashimono-shi or tateguya practising outside of their field, it is not uncommon for a carpentry workshop to work simultaneously as both miyadaiku and sukiyadaiku.